···

 Work alongside someone.
 Presence creates structure.

-Small environment changes add up — but when the real blocker is that you know what to do and still can't do it, that's a different kind of stuck.
-It often feels like knowing but not doing.
+Small environment changes compound — but when you know what to do and still can't act, that's a different kind of stuck.
+It often feels like knowing isn't doing.

 When Knowing Isn't Doing